 There are very good programs that we aren’t including on this list, just to simplify your search.
 And no matter how many data points we use to calculate rankings, we really think that rankings are always ultimately subjective.
 Rational ranking systems get different results.
 But for these rankings we considered reputation rankings from Bloomberg and U.S. News and World Report (yes, we know it’s a popularity contest but popularity of your program is a factor in getting your first job), tuition costs, how hard it is to get in (ACT and SAT scores are required by most schools), and the rigor of each school’s academic program.

 Our ranking system isn’t so precise that we can tell you, say, #22 is definitely two rankings better than #24.
 Instead, we are listing 10 top undergraduate programs in alphabetical order, followed by best schools for eight specialties, two for each category, listed alphabetically by specialty.

-Best Undergraduate Business Schools in 2020
+Best Undergraduate Business Schools

 National surveys frequently find that the undergraduate business program at the Freeman College of Management at Bucknell University in Lewisburg, Pennsylvania has the highest satisfaction rate of any undergraduate business program in the county.
 Students study accounting, business analytics, management of global firms, management and organization, managing for sustainability, or markets, innovation & design at a university with famous science and engineering programs.
 Students are encouraged to combine their business education with a rich liberal arts experience and full exposure to the basics of technology.
 The opportunity to satisfy intellectual curiosity while making tangible progress toward a business career is what makes the undergraduate experience at Bucknell so satisfying to so many students.